mre/mre.github.io.v2/blog/2017-rust-url-shortener.md

 }
 ```

-This way we get a clear interface and we can easily switch to a different implementation (e.g. a `RedisCache`).
-Also we could have a `MockRepository` to simplify testing.
+This way we get a clear interface, and we can easily switch to a different implementation (e.g. a `RedisCache`).
+Also, we could have a `MockRepository` to simplify testing.
 Same for `Shortener`.

 You might also want to use the `Into` trait to support both, `&str` and `String` as a parameter of `store`: